cits5501/cits5501.github.io/assets/workshops/workshop03-solutions.md

 ## 0. Recommended reading

-Before attempting the exercises in this lab, it's recommended you complete the recommended reading for week 4, and review the lecture slides on Input Space Partitioning.
+Before attempting the exercises in this worksheet, it's recommended you complete the recommended reading for week 4, and review the lecture slides on Input Space Partitioning.

 ## 1. Binary search